riti1302/Cryptocurrency_Prediction/README.md

 # Cryptocurrency_Prediction
-Recurrent Neural Network model to predict the value of bitcoin 3 secs in the future
+Recurrent Neural Network model to predict the value of 4 major crytocurrencies 3 secs in the future